DodoCafe/raspberry-pi-tcp-infrared-motion-detection/README.md

 * Connect `GND` pin of the sensor to a `Ground` pin of Raspberry Pi.
 * Connect `High / Low Output` pin of the sensor to the `GPIO 23` pin of Raspberry Pi.

+## Compatibility
+The code works fine with `Python 3`.
+It is not recommended to run the program using `Python 2`.

 ## Demo Video
 * [[YouTube] Raspberry Pi TCP Infrared Motion Detection with Unity](https://youtu.be/_uFyIu8G5lA)